sinamics/ztnet/docs/docs/Installation/docker-compose.md

 ## System Requirements

-To build and run the application, your system should meet the following minimum requirements:
+Your system should meet the following minimum requirements:

 - **Memory**: 1GB of RAM
 - **CPU**: 1 Core